Nexmamic/vue-mamicplayer/README.md

 ## Introduction

 MamicPlayer is Nexmamic platform lovely Player
-There are two modes of full screen and suspension
+It has two modes, full screen and floating

 ([Nexmamic](https://music.maftert.com) is a music creation sharing platform in China)